ecmwf-projects/cads-messages/contents/reanalysis/2024-09-27-warning-reanalysis-carra-height-levels.md

 ---
-date: 2024-09-27T00:00:00Z
+date: 2025-06-30T00:00:00Z
 severity: warning
 entries: reanalysis-carra-height-levels
 live: false
 ---
-The production of the CARRA updates for July had been delayed.
-We aim to update the dataset by October 8th at the latest.
+Please note that the data for the period April – October 2024 was also updated.
+See more details [here](https://confluence.ecmwf.int/display/CKB/Copernicus+Arctic+Regional+Reanalysis+%28CARRA%29%3A+known+issues+and+uncertainty+information)